chrisxfire/chrisxfire.github.io/content/notes/dotnet/programming-models/asynchronous-programming/continuations.md

 # Continuations
 - A continuation task (continuation) is an async task that is invoked by another task (the antecedent) when the antecedent finishes.
 - Continuations allow descendant operations to consume the results of an ancestor.
 In this way, you can chain tasks.
-- A continuation is created in the WaitingForActivation state and activated automatically when its antecendent task completes.
+- A continuation is created in the WaitingForActivation state and activated automatically when its antecedent task completes.

 ## Blocking
 Continuations, like any Task, do not block the current thread.